 Electrical cables are drawn through conduits upto the switch control points.

 Stage 6 : Finishing work

+This brings us to the final stage of building construction viz Finishes.
 All the rest of the work like carpentry, tiling, plumbing and electrical fittings and painting comprise the finishing work.
 This can be done in any order as per the progress of work.
-Putty work for smooth finish of the walls, texture painting, waterproof painting can now be taken up.
+Putty work for smooth finish of the walls, texture painting, waterproof painting etc can also be taken up now.

 Know more: Key aspects in modern carpentry